A golden girl gone blue.

 More international projects would follow, but the now-married mother stayed close to her adopted Italian home for much of the 1970’s.
 During this period Italian cinema was beginning its long decline from the highs of the previous two decades into the cinema of muck and guck.
 To survive, the industry relied more and more upon sex and shock to lure audiences away from the bigger-budgeted American imports that were flooding out domestic product.
 Willing to do what it took to keep working, Schubert un-draped for a number of sexploitation outings.
 Among the most notable, two films in the Black Emanuelle cycle: BLACK EMANUELLE (1975, Bitto Albertini) and EMANUELLE AROUND THE WORLD (1977, Joe D’Amato) opposite cult siren Laura Gemser.

 As the curtain fell on the 1970’s, Italian cinema truly hit rock bottom and Karin Schubert found herself struggling to find work.
-Divorced by this point and hard up for money, she took what roles were offered to make ends meet.
+Divorced by this point and hard up for money, she took what roles were offered to made ends meet.
 Soon, though, her young son’s life would take a turn that would change the course of her own forever.

 As the 1980’s hit their midpoint, cinema fans were shocked to find Karin Schubert laid bare in numerous hardcore sex layouts in adult magazines.
 While Schubert had appeared nude on film and in magazines before, to see a mainstream actress in hardcore (often alongside fellow mainstream actress-turned-porn star Paola Senatore) was unheard of.
 She would also lend her voice to phone sex lines in Italy.